garciacarlos78/Android-Fundamentals-V2/lesson4/README.md

 ### Task 5 - Use a picker for user input (pickerForDate)

+Create a Date Picker.

 Changes from codelab:
   - Spanish date format (dd/mm/yyyy), not U.S.

+### Coding challenge 2 (pickerForTime)

+Create a Time Picker.